 The order of sort of a list of sets, using list.sort(), is unspecified.

-When persisting objects using pickling, if an exception is raised then an unspecified number of bytes may have already been written to the file.
+When creating persisting objects, if an exception is raised then an unspecified number of bytes may have already been written to the file.

+If pickling …

 Caching of immutable objects can result in (or not result in) a single object being referenced by two or more variables.
-Comparing the variables for equivalence (that is, if a == b) will always yield a True but checking for equality (using the is built-in) may, or may not, dependent on the implementation:
+When two objects contain identical data, comparing the variables for equivalence (that is, if a == b) will always yield a True but checking for equality (using the is built-in) may, or may not, dependent on the implementation or the environment that the program is executing under:

 a = 1